Available for: Jira Cloud, Jira Server (On-Premise) and Datacenter (LDAP-protected too)

 First, create an application link and configure it.

-1. Go to Jira Settings > Products > Integrations > Application links.
+- Go to Jira Settings > Products > Integrations > Application links > Create link:

-If you do not have Jira Cards on your Apps list yet, scroll to the Apps & Integrations section top, click Install apps, and proceed to install the app from Miro Marketplace.
-After you see the Jira Cards on the list, click it.
+If you do not have Jira Cards on your Apps list, scroll to the section's top, click Install apps, and proceed to install the app from Miro Marketplace.
+After you see the Jira Cards on the list, click to open it.

-The plugin tab will open and you can see Step 1 to get the values required for the authentication in Jira:
+The plugin tab will open, and you can see Step 1 to get the values required:

 Jira Cards values

-Choose one of the two options: create a webhook manually or automatically.
-Depending on your choice unsign the option.
+Go back to your Jira Card Settings in Miro, and choose one of the two options: create a webhook manually or automatically.
+If you choose manually, uncheck the option.
 Please see more information in this article.
-We strongly recommend using the automatic webhook so you do not have to reset it in case of big updates to the plugin.
+We strongly recommend using the automatic webhook, so you do not have to reset it in case of big updates to the plugin.